infinite-obelisk/Vask/README.md

 # Vask

-Vask is an educational video platform that allows viewers to ask questions at any point while watching videos.
+Vask is an educational video platform that allows viewers to ask questions while watching video lectures.
 Viewers are able to see and answer all questions.
-The questions are not only related to the videos in general, but tied to a defined moment inside the video.
-This allows to raise very specific questions.
+The questions are not only related to the videos in general, but tied to a defined moment inside the video, allowing for questions to pop up for other users as they watch the video.
+Students can then view answers for that question or answer it themselves.

-In an educational environment an instructor can check up on the questions and gauge their understanding of the content.
+In an educational environment, an instructor can check up on students' questions and gauge their understanding of the content.
-It is benefical for all students to see what questions came up while watching a video.
-Reflecting and understanding questions and answers around a certain topic, solidifies the subject matter.
+It is benefical for all students to see what questions other students had while watching the same lecture.
+Reflecting and understanding questions and answers around a certain topic solidifies students' understanding of the subject matter.

 # How it works (from a technical point of view):